Layer dependent electronic structure changes in transition metal dichalcogenides- The microscopic origin: Methodology

 \section{Methodology}

-The electronic structure calculations of monolayer, bilayer as well as trilayer MoSe$_2$ as well as monolayer and bilayer MoS$_2$ are carried out within a plane wave implementation of density functional theory (DFT) using the VASP \cite{Kresse} code.
-We have taken the 2H stacking of MoSe$_2$ as it is found to be the most stable structure \cite{2H-stable}.
-While, the lattice constants are kept at the experimental values of $a$=3.299 \AA{} and $c$=12.939 \AA{} for MoSe$_2$ \cite{exp-latconst1} and $a$=3.16 \AA{} and c=12.296 \AA{} for MoS$_2$ \cite{exp-latconst2}, all the atoms are allowed to relax through a total energy minimization that is guided by the calculated atomic forces.
-A vacuum of 20 \AA{} is used along $z$ direction to minimize the interaction among the periodic images.
-Projected augmented wave \cite{PAW,PAWpotentials1} potentials are used to solve the electronic structure self-consistently using a k-points mesh of 12$\times$12 $\times$1 with a cutoff energy for the plane wave basis states equal to 280 eV.
+The electronic structure calculations of monolayer and bilayer MX$_2$ (M=Mo,W X=S,Se,Te) have been carried out within a plane wave implementation of density functional theory (DFT) within VASP \cite{Kresse} (Vienna $ab-initio$ Simulation Package).
+We have taken the 2H stacking of the bilayers in each case as it is found to be the most stable structure~\cite{cesare}.
+While, the lattice constants are kept at the experimental values for MX$_2$ series (M=Mo,W X=S,Se,Te )\cite{mos2_se2_exp, wse2_exp, ws2_se2_exp, wte2_mote2} which are listed in Table~\ref{lc_encut} , all the atoms are allowed to relax through a total energy minimization that is guided by the calculated atomic forces.
+A vacuum of 20 \AA{} is used along $z$ direction to minimize the interaction among the periodic images for the monolayer.
+Projected augmented wave \cite{PAW,PAWpotentials1} potentials are used to solve the electronic structure self-consistently using a k-points mesh of 12$\times$12 $\times$1.
+Cutoff energies for the plane wave basis states in material series MX$_2$ (M=Mo,W X=S,Se,Te) are also listed in Table~\ref{lc_encut} .
 Perdew-Burke-Ernzerhof (PBE) \cite{PBE} approximation was used for the exchange-correlation functional.
-There is a weak van der Waals interaction between the layers which has an effect in the determination of the interlayer distances.
-A dispersion correction based on Grimme’s DFT-D2 method \cite{Grimme} is used on top of the PBE potentials.
+The weak van der Waals interaction between the layers has an effect in the determination of the interlayer distances.
+A dispersion correction based on Grimme's DFT-D2 method \cite{Grimme} is used on top of the PBE potentials.

+In order to quantify the results, we setup the following tight binding model with the transition metal $d$ and anion $p$ states in the basis.